xallve/xallve_quic/README.md

 Python impl for QUIC protocol

-for now it's just too stupid :D Still going through RFC 9000 with TSL handshakes Ideally I'd like to make Solana's Quic implementation like a Python wrapper
+for now it's just too stupid :D Still going through RFC 9000 with TLS handshakes Ideally I'd like to make Solana's Quic implementation like a Python wrapper